prav0761/A-B-Testing/README.md

 2. Click-Through Rate (CTR):
 A significant increase in CTR was observed for the test campaign compared to the control, indicating enhanced engagement and effectiveness.
 3. Segmentation Analyses:
- Segmentation Analysis was done for different time periods, weekends, weekdays and found that the control and test campaigns didnt have any significant different here as well.
+ Segmentation Analysis was done for different time periods, weekends, weekdays and found that the control and test campaigns didnt have any significant different here as well for metrics such as website clicks, purchases.

 ## Conclusion